Uric Acid, Pain & Diclofenac

 There are several ways of testing uric acid levels, but their reliability depends on accurate test procedures.
 If the test for uric acid is affected by traces of drugs, then the results are unreliable.

-Prior to reporting that diclofenac had no effect on uric acid, Jelić-Ivanović et al had published previous investigations into the affects of drug on laboratory tests[4].
+Prior to reporting that diclofenac had no effect on uric acid, Jelić-Ivanović et al had published previous investigations into the effects of drug on laboratory tests[4].
 They report that:

 They also note that uric acid tests were affected by ibuprofen and acetylsalicylic acid (aspirin).
 Though they adjusted their own results, other studies may not be strictly accurate.